What is self-sabotage? Self-sabotaging meaning.

 Self-sabotage is when we actively or passively take steps to prevent ourselves from reaching our goals.
-This behaviour can affect nearly every aspect of life be it a relationship, a career goal, or a personal goal such as weight loss.
-Although very common, it is an incredibly frustrating cycle of behaviour that lowers our self-confidence and leave us feeling stuck.
-There are many reasons why someone may choose to self-sabotage but many stem from a lack of belief in ourselves.
+This behavior can affect nearly every aspect of our lives, be it a relationship, a career goal, or a personal goal such as weight loss.
+Although very common, it is an incredibly frustrating cycle of behavior that lowers our self-confidence and leaves us feeling stuck.
+There are many reasons why someone may choose self-sabotaging behavior, but many stem from a lack of belief in oneself.

 We fear success – When we have worked so hard for something our success can sometimes become a stressor.
-This often happens when we have a lack of self confidence.
+This often happens when we have a lack of self-confidence.
 We may worry that we truly aren’t qualified or prepared and that we will be exposed as a fraud.
-Our fear of success leads us to engage in behaviour that limits our success.
-When we are getting close to achieving a goal we may start doing things take stop us from achieving the goal.
+Our fear of success leads us to engage in behavior that limits our success.
+When we are getting close to achieving a goal we may start doing things take to stop us from achieving the goal.
 A business coach can help if you fear success in your career.

-We want control – We feel better when we feel like we are in control.
+We want to control – We feel better when we feel like we are in control.
 By accepting a negative outcome ahead of time, we feel like we are in control even though it is not what we want to happen.
-We in effect control our failure when we apply this self-sabotaging thought pattern.
+We in effect control our failure when we apply this self-sabotaging behavior and thought patterns.

 How do I know if I am self-sabotaging?

 You should consider asking yourself these questions when you are failing over and over or are feeling stuck.

 - Am I avoiding what needs to be done?